The Treaty of Lisbon

 1. The European Parliament

-Pursuant to Article 14(2) TEU, Parliament is now ‘composed of representatives of the Union’s citizens’, not of representatives of ‘the peoples of the States’.
+Under Article 14(2) TEU, Parliament is now ‘composed of representatives of the Union’s citizens’, not of representatives of ‘the peoples of the States’.

 The maximum number of MEPs has been set at 751, with citizens’ representation being degressively proportional.
-The maximum number of seats per Member State is reduced to 96, while the minimum number is increased to 6.
+The maximum number of seats per Member State is reduced to 96, while the minimum number is increased to six.
 On 7 February 2018, Parliament voted in favour of reducing the number of its seats from 751 to 705 after the UK’s departure from the EU and re-distributing some of the seats thereby freed up among those Member States that were slightly under-represented (1.3.3).

 The UK left the EU on 1 February 2020.
-As of this date, the new composition of 705 MEPs has been applied.
+Between this date and the beginning of the 10th parliamentary term in 2024, the new composition of 705 MEPs was applied.
 Of the 73 seats vacated by the UK’s withdrawal, 27 seats have been reallocated to better reflect the principle of degressive proportionality: the 27 seats have been distributed to France (+5), Spain (+5), Italy (+3), the Netherlands (+3), Ireland (+2), Sweden (+1), Austria (+1), Denmark (+1), Finland (+1), Slovakia (+1), Croatia (+1), Estonia (+1), Poland (+1) and Romania (+1).
 No Member State has lost any seats.

 2. The European Council